Can the IRS Garnish Your Social Security?

 - Federal salaries

-Internal Revenue Service must send a “Final Notice – Notice of Intent to Levy and Notice of Your Right to a Hearing”.
+The IRS must send a “Final Notice – Notice of Intent to Levy and Notice of Your Right to a Hearing”.
 If a taxpayer receives this notification, they will have 30 days from the date on the document to respond before the IRS will begin collection actions.

 How Long Does It For the IRS To Levy Social Security & How Much?